 Peripheral psoriatic arthritis causes inflammation of the joints in your arms and legs.
 These include:

-Guidelines published in Rheumatology suggest that you should consider biologics if you have active peripheral psoriatic arthritis or at least three tender or swollen joints.
-Your doctor should also consider biologics if you’ve had at least two unsuccessful attempts with DMARDs.
-The specific biologic you’re prescribed depends on your doctor.
+The specific biologic you’re prescribed depends on the severity of your symptoms.
 But infliximab (Remicade) or adalimumab (Humira) are the preferred choice when you also need fast control of skin psoriasis.

 Axial psoriatic arthritis

 Axial psoriatic arthritis causes inflammation of the joints in the following places:

 Not everyone is eligible for treatment with biologics.
 For example, you shouldn’t take biologics if you’re pregnant or breastfeeding.
 In most cases, you also shouldn’t take biologics if you have: